28 Top-Rated Things to Do in Sri Lanka You Will Enjoy

 When it comes to accommodation, Sri Lanka has a fair share of motels, lodges, resorts, and hotels for a range of prices.
 I recommend you choose places most comfortable for you and within your travel budget.

-When visiting Sri Lanka, book your accommodation and experiences before you go.
+When visiting Sri Lanka, book your accommodations and experiences before you go.
 Here are some top choices to make your trip enjoyable.

 - La Casa Udawalawe (under $50 USD a night)